parthplc/ml-template/data/README.md

 10SA7F6q6Ui7xcRmRfgdCVVSG2ZpP9qdF
 ```

-Now we will follow the following commands
+Now we will follow the following commands.Reference link for using dvc remote is [here](https://dvc.org/doc/command-reference/remote/add#synopsis).

 ```